aoi-ue/CAndCPlusPlus/README.md

 - [ ] Experiment: Array and Strings with Memory Allocation to CPU

 - [ ] Write a Simple Array and Linked List in data structure
-- [x] Write Recursive code
 - [ ] Write a code example in C code to calculate Big O

 - [x] Experiment: Conditional statement with pre and post increment, taking Precedence & Associativity in consideration

 - [ ] Write a code example to compare Data type and modifier [int short char float double + unsigned(+-)/long(extension)] within x32/64 bytes
 - [x] Write a code example for Bitwise and its application
-- [ ] Build a virtual memory to allocate binary value with bits/byte, considering arithemtic/bitwise precedence and performance
+- [ ] Build a virtual memory to allocate binary value with bits/byte, with Text Heap Stack in Memory Layout

+- [ ] Experiment arithemtic/bitwise precedence and performance

 - [ ] Write up compilation process in C/C++ from High Level to Assembly to Binary
 - [ ] Write a code example to comparing processor performance between Compiled and Interpreted
-- [ ] Build a PC using Memory + CPU > CU + ACU + Registers referencing to Computer Architecture
+- [ ] Build a PC using Hard/Solid state Memory + RAM + Cache + CPU > CU + ACU + Registers referencing to Computer Architecture